HumphreyDulo/SafariStay-A-web-app-for-searching-acommodation-in-Kenya/README.md

 ```

-### Setting up the Environment
+### Setting up the Database Environment

-1. Install XAMPP by following the instructions on the official XAMPP website: [https://www.apachefriends.org/index.html](https://www.apachefriends.org/index.html)
-2. Start the Apache and MySQL services in XAMPP control panel.
+1. Start the Apache and MySQL services in XAMPP control panel.

 ### Clone the Repository
 1. Open your terminal or command prompt.